UCSC-VLAA/Image-Pretraining-for-Video/README.md

 ```
 @article{li2022defense,
   title   = {In Defense of Image Pre-Training for Spatiotemporal Recognition},
-  author  = {Xianhang Li and Huiyu Wang and Chen Wei and Jieru Mei and Alan Yuille and Yuyin Zhou and Cihang Xie}},
+  author  = {Xianhang Li and Huiyu Wang and Chen Wei and Jieru Mei and Alan Yuille and Yuyin Zhou and Cihang Xie},
   journal = {arXiv preprint arXiv:2205.01721},
   year    = {2022},
 }